Peter Crouch goal belongs in NBA - Roberto Mancini

-Former Real Madrid striker Michael Owen made his Stoke debut as a 90th-minute substitute after joining the club on a
+Former Real Madrid striker Michael Owen made his Stoke debut as a 90th-minute substitute after joining the club on a one-year contract.

 "It was nice for him just to get a feel for the crowd," added Pulis, whose side have drawn all four league games this season.
 "We want to get him in the team."